19 Years of Excellence 99% Hiring Rate

 </header>

-In this example, I am using multiple headers tag in a single web page.
+In this example, I am using multiple header tags in a single web page.

-Ans: The <header> element represents a group of introductory or navigational aids and usually contains the section’s heading in which <h1> elements representing a section’s heading.
+Ans: The <header> element represents a group of introductory or navigational aids and usually contains the section’s heading in which <h1> elements represent a section’s heading.

 Syntax: